pbernet/akka_streams_tutorial/README.md

 ## Apache Kafka WordCount ##
-The ubiquitous word count with additional message count (A message is a sequence of words).
+The ubiquitous word count with an additional message count.
+A message is a sequence of words.
 Start the classes in the order below and watch the console output.

 | Class               | Description      |